jizuscreed/githubmosaic/README.md

 ![](http://jizuscreed.ru/images/mosaic.png)

 #### Installation
-1. Clone repository from github
+1. Clone repository from github.
+Add repo dir to GOPATH
 2. Build it by ``go build mosaic.go``

 #### Using